 You will need to construct the relationships between tables using the individual product guides.

-While mesh block information is included in every quarterly release it is only updated every 5 years at each census when a new set of mesh block boundaries are created.
+While mesh block information is included in every quarterly release, it is only updated every five years at each census when a new set of meshblock boundaries are published.

 No. Collection Districts (CDs) and Statistical Local Areas (SLAs) were part of the Australian Standard Geographical Classification (ASGC) used by the ABS between 1984 and 2011.
 The ASGC was replaced by the Australian Statistical Geography Standard (ASGS) in July 2011.

-It is recommended that the Mesh Blocks 2016 (*_MB_2016) be used as a reference dataset as it is the base geography for the Census statistics that are currently available.
+It is recommended that the Mesh Blocks 2021 (*_MB_2021) be used as a reference dataset as it is the base geography for the Census statistics that are currently available.

 The electoral boundary redistribution process typically updates boundaries between elections.
 Whilst these boundaries can be finalised sometime before an election, they will typically only be adopted at the time of the election.
 Generally, only the active boundaries (those supporting the current Parliament) are included in this theme with updates applied at the most appropriate opportunity.